korinthorama/odyssey_export_articles/README.md

-# Export Joomla content to Odyssey CMS
+# Export WordPress or Joomla content to Odyssey CMS

 This application will atempt to export the content of a WordPress or Joomla CMS, in a valid format for importing to Odyssey CMS